ralatsdc/springbok-static-site/syna-site/content/projects/quantitative-investing/federated-investors.md

 +++
+title = "Federated Investors"
-title = "Quantitative Investing" fragment = "content" weight = 10
+weight = 10
 +++

-Quant content
+Developed a quantitative approach and system for detecting market-timing.